Learn about our markets and their solutions:

-Brendan Cummins, former chief executive officer of Ciba Specialty Chemicals, was elected to the Ashland board in May 2012.
-Mr. Cummins, 61, brings nearly 40 years of industry leadership experience to this new role.
+Brendan Cummins, 62 former chief executive officer of Ciba Specialty Chemicals, was elected to the Ashland board in May 2012.
+Mr. Cummins, brings nearly 40 years of industry leadership experience to this new role.
 He spent 37 years with Ciba, holding a variety of international and senior management roles within the company.
 These roles included 20 years spent in the Asia Pacific region in finance and business unit leadership assignments.
 He served as chief operating officer from October 2005 through January 2008, when he was promoted to CEO.
 Ciba was acquired by BASF in late 2008.
-Since 2010, Mr. Cummins has served as a consultant to, and on the senior executive panel of, The Valence Group, a specialist mergers and acquisitions firm offering advisory services to companies and investors in the chemical, materials and related sectors.Member of the Audit Committee
+From 2010 to 2012, Mr. Cummins served as a consultant to, and on the senior executive panel of, The Valence Group, a specialist mergers and acquisitions firm offering advisory services to companies and investors in the chemical, materials and related sectors.Member of the Audit Committee

-Roger Hale, 69, has been a director of Ashland since 2001.
-He is a member of the Environmental Health Safety & Product Compliance and Governance & Nominating committees.
+Roger Hale, 70, has been a director of Ashland since 2001.
+He is a member of the Environmental, Health, Safety & Product Compliance and Governance & Nominating committees.

 Currently an independent consultant, Mr. Hale retired in 2001 as chairman and chief executive officer of LG&E Energy Corp., a position he had held since 1990.
 Prior to joining LG&E, he held various executive positions with BellSouth Corp. and AT&T Co.
 He is a director of Hospira Inc.

-Stephen Kirk, 63, was elected to the Ashland board in November 2013 and serves on the Audit and Governance and Nominating committees.
+Stephen Kirk, 64, was elected to the Ashland board in November 2013 and serves on the Audit and Enviornmental, Health, Safety & Product Compliance committees.
 Mr. Kirk brings 40 years of global chemical industry experience to Ashland's board.
 He served as chief operating officer of Lubrizol from 2008 until his retirement in late 2011 following the company's acquisition by Berkshire Hathaway.
 Prior to that, Mr. Kirk served as corporate senior vice president and president of Lubrizol Additives, from 2004 to 2008.
 From 1996 through 2004, he held senior roles in sales and marketing.
 Mr. Kirk currently serves as Executive in Residence at the Monte Ahuja College of Business at Cleveland State University and as chairman of the Cleveland State University Foundation Board and a member of the Cleveland State University board of trustees.Member of the Audit Committee

-Vada Manager, 51, became a member of Ashland's board of directors in 2008 and serves on the Audit and Personnel & Compensation committees.
+Vada Manager, 52, became a member of Ashland's board of directors in 2008 and serves on the Audit, Governance & Nominating, and Personnel & Compensation committees.

 Mr. Perry served as chairman and chief executive officer of Engelhard Corp. from 2001 to 2006.
 Prior to this, he held various management positions with Engelhard beginning in 1993.
 He was a group vice president with Rhone-Poulenc from 1991 to 1993.
 Mr. Perry also held a number of executive positions during his 22 years with General Electric Co.
 He is also a director of Albemarle Corp. and Arrow Electronics Inc.